Crowds21/sheffield_acs/pages/Legacy Systems.md

 -
 - View points
 	- What is view points
+	  collapsed:: true
 		- Collection of patterns, templates, and conventions for constructing one type of view.
 		- Defines the relevant stakeholders, and the relevant guidelines, principles and template models for constructing the views.
-- View points
+	- Consist of View points
+	  collapsed:: true
 		- Context
 		  collapsed:: true
 			- Describes the relationships, dependencies, and interactions between the system and its environment.
 		- Functional
 		  collapsed:: true
 			- Functional elements, their responsibilities and interactions.
 Traditionally the starting point for an architectural description.
 		- Information
 		  collapsed:: true
 			- How the architecture stores, manipulates, manages and distributes information.
 Content, structure, ownership, latency,  etc.
 		- Concurrency
 		  collapsed:: true
 			- Maps functional elements to concurrency units to clearly identify which parts of the system are synchronous or asynchronous.
 		- Development
 		  collapsed:: true
 			- How does the architecture support development - building, testing, maintaining, and enhancing the system.
 		- Deployment
 		  collapsed:: true
 			- What environment will the system be deployed to?
 Dependencies on the runtime environment, network connections, etc.
 		- Operational
 		  collapsed:: true
 			- How the system will be operated, administered, et
 - Perspectives
-  collapsed:: true
 	- Accessibility
 	  collapsed:: true
 		- The ability of the system to be used by people with disabilities